kzeslaf/vim/README.md

 - `Ctrl+w` `arrow` - move cursor to another window
 - `Ctrl+w` `Ctrl+w` - move cursor to another window (cycle)

+### Word Completition

+In insert mode, type the first couple of characters of a word, then press:
+  - `Ctrl-n` to insert the next matching word; or
+  - `Ctrl-p` to insert the previous matching word.

 ## Other Interesting Plugins